 Last month, the LANDTHINK Pulse posed the following question to our audience: What action should the federal government take with regard to increasing or decreasing EPA regulations?

-Our informal online survey revealed that 51.95% of respondents believe that it’s time to rein in the Environmental Protection Agency’s (EPA) regulatory overreach.
+Our informal online survey revealed that 51.95% of respondents believe that it’s time to rein in the Environmental Protection Agency’s (EPA) regulatory overreach on our land, water and air.
 While 51.95% said EPA regulations should be “reduced significantly”, another 15.74% said “reduce slightly”; anyway you look at it, government intrusion and ever-increasing federal regulations have the majority of Americans seeing red.
 Republicans have had the EPA on the chopping block in recent years, and the Trump Administration has hit the ground running- wasting no time launching a complete overhaul of the agency that includes dismantling Obama-era regulations, downsizing the 15,000-person workforce, and slashing a quarter of their $8.1 billion budget.

 Oklahoma Attorney General Scott Pruitt, tagged by Trump to head the EPA, was confirmed by the Senate just last month.
 First up on President Trump’s agenda was signing an executive order that directed the EPA and U.S. Army Corps of Engineers to review the Waters of the United States Rule (WOTUS) also known as the Clean Water Rule.
 It is the first step of a lengthy process to fulfill his campaign promise to ultimately eliminate the measure.